deestbie/console-docs/docs/index.md

 * [Publish Live Event](venom\publishliveevent.md) - Learn how to publish a live event composed of one or more live streams using a step-by-step tutorial.

 * [Add Multiple Live Stream Cameras](venom\addcamerastreams.md) - Learn how to add multiple live stream cameras and change the camera sequence.

-* [Publish External Video](venom\publishexternalvideo.md) - Learn how to publish an external video hosted on a media server or content delivery network using a step-by-step tutorial.

 ##### Application Publishing Prerequisites